Maybe you bought buttermilk to make some delicious scones.

 - A strong sour smell

-If you want to try to tell if your buttermilk is off by taste, you should be trying to notice a sourer, less buttery flavor.
+If you want to try to tell if your buttermilk is off by the taste, you should be trying to notice a sourer, less buttery flavor.

 Let’s explore why.
 Remember that lactic acid we told you about?
 As buttermilk ages, it continues to sour.
 Buttermilk also contains a compound called diacetyl, which is what gives buttermilk its buttery flavor.
 Over time, the bacteria that create diacetyl decline, meaning the buttery flavor declines too.